jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 No. The ARMA model is forecasting that the value of the Japanese Yen will strongly decline approx 75% (.012 to .003) within the next day, but then gradually increase 125% (.003 to .00675) and remain within the same price range above .0065 for the next 5 days.
 But I cannt be confident this is ARMA model is fitted to make accurate predictions on the past Yen values.

-Based on the ARMA results summary:ns:
+Based on the ARMA results summary:
 * There's 7,514 daily observations being used to make a future prediction.
 Our original dataset was 10,902 rows of daily data.
 We are using 75% of the data in the model.
 * We increased the lag-terms to 2, so this a second-order ARMA Model
 * The p-values for both auto-regressive lag-terms are high.
 They are not close to zero, or below .01.
 They're closer to 1.
 This is the opposite of what we want to see.
 * In the first lag-term (ar.L1.y) the error range is between -2.810 to 2.198, which outside the .025-.975 range.
 * Both Akakie Information Criterion (AIC) value 15,798 and Bayesian Information Criterion (BIC) value 15,810 are close in range to each other, but they should be very negative numbers.
 * After changing lag-terms adding in a third auto-regressive term, that didn't lower p-values.

 </details>